aljawaid/MatomoConnector/README.md

 Features
 -------------
 **Matomo Tracking Code**
-- Add button to Matomo Admin Interface
+- Add login button to the Matomo Admin Interface
-- Track Across All Subdomains
+- Track across all subdomains
-- Apache Version Code as workaround for adblockers - Cloaking **Image Tracking Code**
+- Apache version for cloaking _(as workaround for adblockers)_

+**Image Tracking Code**
 - Use as fallback for disabled JavaScript
 - Track Page Name (optional)